Little Green (song)

 "Little Green" is a song composed and performed by Joni Mitchell.
 It is the third track on her 1971 album Blue.

 Background

 Mitchell wrote "Little Green" in 1966, shortly after she had signed the papers to place her daughter for adoption the previous year, while she was a poor folk singer in Toronto.

 The existence of her daughter, originally called Kelly Dale, was not publicly known until 1993, when a roommate from Mitchell's art school days in the 1960s sold the story of the adoption to a tabloid magazine.
+However, in at least one early live performance, she mentioned her daughter’s given first name.
+At the Café Au Go Go in New York in 1967, there was (a reviewer later stated) "a raw, husky catch to her tender wishes for 'Kelly Green'" during the song.

 Mitchell commented on the situation in an interview quoted in a 1998 article: "I was dirt poor.
 An unhappy mother does not raise a happy child.
 It was difficult parting with the child, but I had to let her go."
 Mitchell was reunited with her daughter, Kilauren Gibb, in 1997.

 The guitar tuning Mitchell uses on the song is Open G (low-to-high: D G D G B D).